 DESIGN DESCRIPTION

-This housing commission was created for a real estate and developer group with a focus on providing ample landscape space and stunning views.
-To accomplish this, the main mass has been set back to the north, allowing for natural light to flood the interior from the south.
-In order to comply with maximum height regulations, the entire complex has been excavated to create an oasis of vegetation that effectively conceals the parking spaces, as part of a density strategy.
+This housing commission was created for a real estate and developer group focusing on providing ample landscape space and stunning views.
+To accomplish this, the main mass has been set back to the north, allowing natural light to flood the interior from the south.
+To comply with maximum height regulations, the entire complex has been excavated to create an oasis of vegetation that effectively conceals the parking spaces as part of a density strategy.

 The main objective of this development project, consisting of six units, is to minimize interaction with the ground floor.
 By excavating one level down, the construction acts as a “point-specific” foundation structure that encourages site porosity to drain water to underground water levels.
 Recovering the underground water level is vital, as 78% of Mexico City’s water is extracted from underground wells, contributing to sinking levels and cavern nest terrains, leading to a shortage of freshwater that affects many citizens.

-The building’s structural boxes frame the south-facing views, promoting cross ventilation and temperature control while providing a view centred on the lush vegetation.
-The complex includes six horizontal departments, each with its own car and service spaces.
+The building’s structural boxes frame the south-facing views, promoting cross ventilation and temperature control while providing a view centered on the lush vegetation.
+The complex includes six horizontal departments, each with a car and service space.
 A courtyard at the underground level isolates users from the street noise, providing a peaceful and private environment.

-The upper part of the complex features vegetable gardens that use a passive water filtration and rain recovery system to feed the general hydraulic system of the departments.
-This environmentally-friendly feature not only provides fresh produce but also contributes to the community’s sustainability.
+The upper part of the complex features vegetable gardens that use a passive water filtration and rain recovery system to feed the departments’ general hydraulic systems.
+This environmentally friendly feature not only provides fresh produce but also contributes to the community’s sustainability.

 Credits: